Deepasivakumar25/AI_Learning/README.md

 ---

-### 🤖 2.
+## 🤖 2.
 Chatbot with Retrieval-Augmented Generation (RAG)

 This project implements a Retrieval-Augmented Generation (RAG) pipeline.
-Instead of sending the entire document to the language model, it retrieves only the most relevant text using semantic search before generating a response.
+Instead of sending the entire document to the language model, it retrieves only the most relevant chunks using semantic search before generating a response.

-**Concepts Covered**
+### Concepts Covered

 - Document chunking
 - Sentence embeddings
 - FAISS vector database